 Responsibilities:

-All expenses to be charged to the Chapter require authorization.
+All expenses to be charged to the Chapter require authorization, either budgeted or unbudgeted.
 Unbudgeted expenses require the prior approval of the Executive Committee.
 Unapproved, unbudgeted travel will not be reimbursed.
 The travel expense report is to be completed by the member seeking reimbursement.
 The member is also responsible for getting the approval of this travel expense report prior to submitting to the Treasurer for processing.
 President or President-elect has the responsibility of approving travel expense reports.
 They may not approve their own.

+The traveler is responsible for familiarizing themselves with the form, what expenses are reimbursable and what form of documentation will be necessary.

 Procedures: